riarumoda/KernelSU-4.4/README.md

-**Warning: this repo is only intended to integrate KernelSU into Android with Linux Kernel 4.4.
+**Warning: this repo is only intended to integrate KernelSU into Android with Linux Kernel 4.4, with old Google GCC 4.9.
 This is why manager, website, userspace, js, SECURITY.md, justfile has been removed.**

 # KernelSU